Mary Turner Shaw: History and description

 Designed as bachelor flats, four-story Newburn was created in 1939 by Romberg, Shaw, et al. The first design was changed in order to make it more cost-effective and fulfil client's fresh requirements.
 The style of the Newburn is new, incorporating the design to raise the privacy of the balconies, views and provide a north orientation.
 At the same time, it takes in the Expressionist's curved elements without leaving out the Mendelsohn's bold horizontals.
 These eventually create a more artistic external to the plan that is overly-focused on functions.

 For its structure, modular steel forms (for its walls and slabs) are used together with bent corrugated steel for the balconies.
-With wanting to include arts to the building, following the steps of the Swiss, Gert Sellheim was appointed to handle the matter of having colorful sundial on the main front wall and Aboriginal paintings in the entrance porches.
+With wanting to include arts to the building, following the steps of the Swiss, Gert Sellheim was appointed to handle the matter of having colourful sundial on the main front wall and Aboriginal paintings in the entrance porches.
 Another major component of the design is the bold colours on important elements, in contrast with the creamy white walls.
 Moving forward, modifications were implemented on the front rooftop pergola, painting, and internal finishes and fittings.
 Using glazed in the rooftop pergola at the front of Newburn with cantilevered balconies; Romberg attempted to construct a penthouse flat and office.
 The balconies remind Romberg about the place which he used to live while designing Newburn.